Sntai20/update-server-server-sync/docs/guides/WEEK4_DAY3_PREPARATION_SUMMARY.md

 **Problem**: Application failed to start with error:
 ```
 System.InvalidOperationException: Azure Storage connection string not found.
-Ensure either ConnectionStrings:MetadataStorageConnection or
-StorageConfiguration:AzureStorageConnectionString is configured.
+System.IO.DirectoryNotFoundException: The store does not exist or is corrupt: ./LocalMetadataStore
 ```

+**Root Cause**: Two issues:
-**Root Cause**: The `ServiceCollectionExtensions.cs` had rigid Azure Storage configuration logic that would throw an exception if `UseAzureStorageForMetadata: true` was set but no connection string was available.
+1. The `ServiceCollectionExtensions.cs` had rigid Azure Storage configuration logic that would throw an exception if `UseAzureStorageForMetadata: true` was set but no connection string was available.
 This prevented:
    - Standalone development without Aspire
    - Quick testing without Azurite
    - Flexible migration from local to cloud storage
+2. Even after fixing the connection string logic, the code was calling `PackageStore.Open()` which uses `FileMode.Open` - requiring an existing store structure.
+Empty directories would fail validation.

 **Fix Applied**:
 - Updated `ServiceCollectionExtensions.cs` with intelligent storage resolution: